Hank Goldberg was a truth talker.

 Goldberg Was An Entertainer

 Increasingly these days, sports broadcasts dole out gambling information, sometimes thinly veiled, sometimes explicit, occasionally associated with a partner online gambling operator.
 But never is the information more authentic, or nearly as entertaining, as when Hank Goldberg parsed a betting proposition.

-His mainstay fields were the NFL and horse racing.
+His mainstay fields were the NFL, which was evident as a commentator for the Miami Dolphins, and horse racing.
 Frequently, he relied on informed primary sources, such as when he heeded the scouting reporting from a horse racing trainer about an unheralded colt, Birdstone, who was about to take on Smarty Jones in the 2004 Belmont Stakes.
 Few will forget how Birdstone, a 36-1 shot, upended Smarty’s Triple Crown bid in the Belmont stretch and won Goldberg a reported $24,000 in the process.

 Goldberg certainly paid attention to numbers, what handicappers reverentially refer to as data and analytics these days.
 After all, how could Goldberg have been a horse handicapper without poring over past performances and Beyer Speed Figures.